-- 1 Review your printed checks to decide which field and line positions need adjusting. - 2 Choose Preferences from the Edit menu and then click the Print Checks icon in the scrolling panel on the left. - 3 Make sure the account from which you are printing checks is selected in the Account pop-up menu, and then click Positioning. - 4 In the Adjust Positioning window, enter new settings for the items you want to change and click OK.
+- 1 Review your printed checks to decide which field and line positions need adjusting. - 2 Choose Preferences from the Edit menu, choose the Checks options, then Print. - 3 Make sure the account from which you are printing checks is selected in the Account pop-up menu, and then click Positioning. - 4 In the Adjust Positioning window, enter new settings for the items you want to change and click OK.
 You can use positive or negative numbers.
-See the tables that follow [step 5](#) for solutions to specific positioning problems.
+See the tables that follow step 5 for solutions to specific positioning problems.